fachryafrz/fachryafrz/README.md

 My full name is Fachry Dwi Afriza, you can call me Fachry or Ry.

-I'm a student and self taught Full-Stack WebDev, Front-End Mobile AppDev, UI/UX Designer, Graphic Designer.
+I'm a student and self-taught Front-End Web Developer.

 ## 📈 My Github Stats